Roan Mountain Calendar - Elizabethton Star

 $0 – Attendee

-What better way to spend American Hiking Society’s National Trails Day than on a ranger-led hike to the Raven Rock Overlook!
-Join Ranger Rodriguez on this 1.3-mile hike along the Raven Rock Trail, where we will have the opportunity to see mountain laurels in bloom, get a glimpse at the flame azaleas and maybe be visited by some of our park wildlife!
+What better way to spend American Hiking Society’s National Trails Day than on a ranger-led hike to the Raven Rock Overlook?
+Join Ranger Rodriguez on this 1.3-mile hike along the Raven Rock Trail, where we will have the opportunity to see mountain laurels in bloom, get a glimpse of the flame azaleas and maybe be visited by some of our park wildlife!

 Celebrating American Hiking Society’s National Trails Day® provides the perfect opportunity to set off on a local trail with others in your community.
 Join the nationwide movement to give back to trails and build a world where everyone feels welcome and has access to enjoy the great outdoors.